brontosaurusrex/brontosaurusrex.github.io/_posts/2025-09-16-24->-25-fps-with-ffmpeg.md

     ffmpeg -i in.mov -r 25 -map 0 -c:v prores -filter_complex "[0:a]atempo=25/24[a]" -map "[a]" -c:a pcm_s24le out.mov

 Not sure why video reencoding is needed.
+Somehow 9 audio tracks are generated (input is 8 track).

 p.s.
 This one NOT working as expected: